 What we are doing:

-Three types of visits: regular, televisits, blended.
+Two types of visits: regular, televisits

 If you are low risk and come to visit us in person right now, you are a "regular visit", we require a mask (any kind).
 There are no hand shakes with anybody.
 We take the temperature of all people entering the clinic (including staff), we ourselves use gloves, masks, and wipe down surfaces including examination equipment.
 Our waiting room chairs are widely spaced out.